zamazan4ik/awesome-pgo/article/article.md

 TODO: add info that ThinLTO is not so slow compared to FatLTO like it was proven in https://github.com/ldc-developers/ldc/issues/2168#issuecomment-313969487

 Yes!
 Link-Time Optimization (LTO) and PGO are completely independent and can be used without each other with almost all compilers.
-AFAIK, the only exception is MSVC - with this compiler you cannot enable PGO without LTO.
+AFAIK, the only exception is MSVC - with this compiler, you cannot enable PGO without LTO.

 Usually, LTO is enabled before PGO.
 Why it happens?
 Because both LTO and PGO are optimization techniques with an aim to optimize your program.
 In most cases, enabling LTO is much easier than PGO because enabling one compiler/linker switch with LTO is an easier task than introducing 2-stage build pipelines with PGO.
 So please - before trying to add PGO to your program try to use LTO at first.

 There are some situations, when you may want to avoid using LTO with PGO:

 * Weak build machines.
 LTO (even in ThinLTO mode) consumes a large amount of RAM on your build machines.
 That means if your build environment is highly memory-constrained - you may want to use PGO without LTO since PGO usually has lighter RAM requirements for your CI.
 (TODO: add Linux distribution examples here in the build scripts)
 * Compiler bugs.
 Sometimes PGO does not work for some reason with LTO (like [this](https://github.com/rust-lang/rust/issues/115344) and [this](https://github.com/rust-lang/rust/issues/117220) bugs in the Rustc compiler).
-Even without PGO enabling LTO can bring multiple bugs - e.g. check YugabyteDB LLVM [fix](https://github.com/yugabyte/llvm-project/commit/64d871949eb23145af7b97cb13feaeeeee7ab39a).
+Even without PGO enabling LTO can bring multiple bugs - e.g. check YugabyteDB LLVM [fix](https://github.com/yugabyte/llvm-project/commit/64d871949eb23145af7b97cb13feaeeeee7ab39a) or `resvg` [experience](https://github.com/RazrFalcon/resvg/commit/dc6182f32fec2ba0d1c58ccaf42eee271f0dc633).

 Besides that, you can meet other smaller inconviniences with LTO like [thread contention](https://issues.chromium.org/issues/40942246#comment4) during the build process that also can be mitigated with some efforts.